flyspray/flyspray/README.md

     Using command lines:
     - 'cd' to the main Flyspray directory
-    - Type 'php composer.phar install' to automatically download the vendors Users that have it integrated to shell can right click their Flyspray directory and choose "Composer->install" to automatically download the vendors
+    - Type 'php composer.phar install' to automatically download the vendors